 This flag is the one indicating that the riders exit the pits into the track and start the session.
 Also this flag can be used to indicate after an issue (with a yellow flag) the track day can continue.

 A faster rider approaches.
 This is the flag showing that a faster rider is approaching.
-The slower rider does not changes his riding line or his speed and just lets the faster rider pass.
+The slower rider does not change his riding line or his speed and just lets the faster rider to pass.
 In many cases the slower rider indicates with his foot or hand to the faster one the line to pass him.

 Yellow stable Flag